LancerStudio/lancer/README.md

-# Freelance.js
+# Lancer

-Freelance.js is a set of tools designed to make it quick to get started on and complete client freelance projects.
-Freelance.js is optimized for mostly-static content.
-It does NOT cater to fully-JS-rendered apps.
-Its goals are:
+Lancer is a radically simple tool for building content-focused websites.
+It helps you:

-- Make it quick and easy to start a new project
+- Start a **working** new project without zero manual setup
-- Make way for straightforward development
-- Support tools that make client projects **low-to-maintenance-free**.
+- Provide your non-techical colleagues an easy-to-use UI for editing content and uploading files
+- End up with an extremely low-touch, maintainable codebase.

+Lancer DOES NOT cater to fully-JS-rendered apps.
+If you're building a full-fledged web app, consider Ruby on Rails or Next.js.

 ## Getting Started